Inspire Empower Connect

 - We all need a little inspiration some times whether in the form of a story of success over adversity or of seeing someone our own age, size or ability achieve their goals.
 With words and images See&Do regularly provides inspiration and confirmation that we are able by sharing stories on the blog and images across social media from all over the world.
 When people ‘see’ they will begin to believe that they too can ‘do’.
 SEE AND READ MORE

-- We are very excited to announce the first See&Do movement workshops – Methods of Movement – that will take place across various locations in Southern California starting late Feb.
-2017.
-More details coming very soon.
-For those not geographically nearby, the See&Do Strong Body Strong Mind online course is very close to launch and will be available very soon.
+- We are very excited to announce the first See&Do movement workshops that will take place across various locations in Southern California.
+For those not geographically nearby, the See&Do Strong Body Strong Mind online course is now available HERE.
+This beginner level course is the perfect way to start reconnecting with your body and mind.
 To keep up to date with all the information on workshops and courses make sure you sign up to the See&Do newsletter.

 - See&Do was set up and created by filmmaker, author, photographer and academic Julie Angel.
 Like all great creative endeavours nothing happens on its own.
 She invited several other talented individuals from a diverse range of backgrounds to help and support the project.
 MEET THE TEAM.

 - How it Started